YuvaneshSankar/YuvaneshSankar/README.md

 🌱 I’m currently learning about cloud-native AI deployment and advanced system design for distributed applications.

-⚡ Fun fact: I love integrating hardware with AI — from running deep learning models on microcontrollers ⚙️🤖 to experimenting with inference engines, CUDA, and model parallelization 🚀.
+⚡ Fun fact: I love integrating hardware with AI — from running deep learning models on microcontrollers ⚙️🤖.

 ✨ I also enjoy reading research papers and implementing them to push my understanding further 📚🔬.